SherpaDAO/EverestSmartChain/.github/README.md

 ### Installation

 For prerequisites and detailed build instructions please read the [Installation](https:/https://docs.everestchain.net/protocol/evtd-cli) instructions.
-For Docker Fastest Deployment with Docker Please follow https://github.com/EverestSmartChain/EVT-DOCKER To Quickly Spin up a validator Node or a Full Node below steps are Enough&#x20;
+For Fastest Deployment with Docker Please follow https://github.com/EverestSmartChain/EVT-DOCKER  Or to build From Source Follow the Below Method;

 ```bash
 #Ubunto 20.04 Prefered